Alizeeshanhaider21/Alizeeshanhaider21/README.md

-- 👋 Hi, I’m @Alizeeshanhaider21
+- 👋 Hi, I’m Ali Zeeshan Haider
 - 👀 I’m interested in ...
 Learnings
 - 🌱 I’m currently learning ...
-Penetrating Testing
+Python Backend Programming
 - 💞️ I’m looking to collaborate on ...
 Goal oriented Instituition
-- 📫 How to reach me ... alizeeshanhaider21@gmail.com
+- 📫 How to reach me ... alizeeshanhaider22@gmail.com

 **✍️Profile**

 - I am a BSCS holder, coordinating and monitoring CS-based projects.
 I have a strong interest in conceptual and analytical thinking.
-I can teach all Computer science subjects.
-My aim is to provide my students with exactly what they want and guide them throughout the process.
+I have high grip on web Development.
+My aim is to do the best in all works/projects and play a vital role in organiztion.
 So, I want to join a professional dynamic team of goal-oriented people and achieve excellence in my career through constant struggle and willingness.
-I make sure to contribute honesty and hard work to the institution.
+I make sure to contribute honesty and hard work to the Organization.

 - 📱 Currently working on _ Youtube Channel | Tuitions
 - 🔔 Channel - https://www.youtube.com/channel/UCj30hgxA4h-a1URQ_vwrBIw